Contents

 Palazzo Vecchio Restoration and Maintenance

-Restoration and Maintenance: Ongoing
+Restoration and maintenance: ongoing

 In the centuries since its construction, Palazzo Vecchio has undergone numerous restoration and maintenance projects to preserve and maintain its historic beauty.
 Today, it continues to be one of the most iconic and visited buildings in Florence, a testament to the skill and dedication of its original builders and the ongoing efforts to preserve its legacy.